sardagsoftware/newsai-earth/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Quick start (local)

+1. Install dependencies

+   npm install

+2. Run development server

+   npm run dev

+3. Build for production

+   npm run build

+4. Start production server locally

+   npx next start --port 3000

+## Environment variables (add to .env.local)

+- OPENAI_API_KEY=sk_...
+- JWT_SECRET=your_jwt_secret_in_production
+- HF_API_TOKEN=hf_... (optional — only if you're enabling Hugging Face reranker)
+- HF_ENDPOINT=https://api-inference.huggingface.co/endpoints/<id> (optional — preferred over model-level calls)
+- HF_DISABLED=true (set to true to disable Hugging Face calls if your quota/endpoint isn't ready)
+- PINECONE_API_KEY and PINECONE_ENV if using Pinecone

+Notes:
+- DO NOT commit `.env.local` or `mcp.config.json` to source control.
+- The project ships with a simple file-based demo user store in `.data/users.json`.
+Replace with a real DB for production.
+- For production, set a strong `JWT_SECRET` and configure persistent storage for users and sessions.

+## Hugging Face inference endpoint

+The code supports two HF modes:

+- Model-level inference (requires the model to be public or your token to have model inference access).
+This may return 404 for some models.
+- Preferred: create an HF Inference Endpoint via the Hugging Face UI and set `HF_ENDPOINT` to its URL; this is more stable and recommended if you want HF reranking.

+See `docs/HF_ENDPOINT_SETUP.md` for a short walkthrough.

+## Troubleshooting

+- If Hugging Face calls fail with 404 or credential errors, set `HF_DISABLED=true` and use OpenAI-only reranking until you can provision an endpoint or fix token permissions.
+- If builds fail due to types or linting, run `npm run dev` and fix errors shown in the terminal; the project compiles with TypeScript and Tailwind.